 Restless leg syndrome

 One thing that keeps many people (up to 10 percent of the population) from achieving good sleep is restless leg syndrome.
-This is a disorder that causes an uncomfortable urge to move your legs.
+This is a disorder that causes an uncomfortable urge to move your legs, leading to poor sleep.
 This sensation is often described as a tingling feeling.
 It can happen during the day or even worse, at night, when your body is supposed to be coming to a place of stillness so you can start to sleep.

 Restless leg syndrome (RLS) can be associated with periods of inactivity, and can become worse at night when your body is inactive and trying to sleep.
 When you are asleep, your legs might be moving around too much, causing you to not be getting true rest.